xdaimon/ranges_blog/2020-02-28-ranges-transpose.md

 Presumably, view adaptors like `take_while(lambda)` allow you to specify this comparison function directly.

 One last note.
-If you write code using range-v3 you may find that the compiler's output is difficult to understand.
+If you write code using range-v3 you may find that the compiler's error messages are difficult to understand.
 One reason for this is because ranges-v3 emulates concepts through a mixture of macros and template metaprogramming.
 So when things fail, the error messages have to do with things deep in the library's implementation.
 Hopefully std::ranges will be able to make use of non-emulated concepts to fail in a more graceful way.